Blasphemy of the Holy Spirit: Reflecting on the Unforgivable Sin

 Luke 12:10 — “And everyone who will speak a word against the Son of Man, it shall be forgiven him; but he who blasphemes against the Holy Spirit, it shall not be forgiven him.”
 See also: Luke 11:14f.

-The word “blasphemy” is simply a transliteration of the Greek word blasphemia, which is derived from two different Greek words: (1) blapto = “to injure, harm; hinder,” and (2) pheme = “to speak; a saying; a rumor.”
+The word “blasphemy” (as in “blasphemy of the holy spirit”) is simply a transliteration of the Greek word blasphemia, which is derived from two different Greek words: (1) blapto = “to injure, harm; hinder,” and (2) pheme = “to speak; a saying; a rumor.”
 Thus, the concept of blasphemy is simply to engage in any kind of “injurious speaking.”
 When one says something with the intent to hurt, harm or hinder another; when one defames and slanders another; when one spreads destructive rumors and malicious whisperings, and speaks in such a way as to bring great, perhaps irreversible, injury to another — that is “blasphemy.”
 In addition to the noun form above, it also appears in Scripture as a verb (blasphemeo = “blaspheme”) and an adjective (blasphemos = “blasphemous”).
 Therefore, to answer yet another question posed above, when the Lord talks of “speaking against” or “speaking a word against,” He is really declaring essentially the very same thing, just in somewhat different language.
 Both are depicting one whose intent is to injure others with what is declared against them.
 Such intent is blasphemous, by definition of the Greek term.

 By way of example, look at the attitudes and actions of Saul of Tarsus.
-Prior to coming to a relationship with Jesus Christ, Paul describes himself this way: “I was formerly a blasphemer and a persecutor and a violent aggressor” (1 Tim.
-1:13).
+Prior to coming to a relationship with Jesus Christ, Paul describes himself this way: “I was formerly a blasphemer and a persecutor and a violent aggressor” (1 Timothy 1:13).
 Had Paul committed the unforgivable sin?
 No. But he had engaged in the practice of blasphemy.
 Against whom?
 Primarily against the disciples of Christ.
 He hated these people with a passion.
 He spoke against them whenever and wherever he could, and his statements and declarations were designed to inflict the maximum amount of injury upon them.
 “Being furiously enraged at them, I kept pursuing them even to foreign cities” (Acts 26:11).
 In fact, Paul told King Agrippa, “I tried to force them to blaspheme” (vs. 11).
 Why?
 Because if Paul could bring these men and women before the Jewish Council with a charge of blasphemy against God, the Law, or the Temple, the consequences against these harried Christians would be severe indeed.
 The apostle Paul admitted, “when they were being put to death I cast my vote against them” (vs. 10).
 Yes, Paul, by his own admission, was a blasphemer — his statements against others were designed to destroy them; to inflict the greatest injury possible.

 Undoubtedly, the great harm or injury done unto the apostle Paul, at least in part, was through the wicked declarations made against him by this individual.
 How many brethren in Christ today are similarly harmed or hindered by the many godless statements made against them?
 Paul instructed the Colossian brethren, “But now you yourselves are to put off all these: anger, wrath, malice, blasphemy, filthy language out of your mouth.
-Do not lie to one another, since you have put off the old man with his deeds, and have put on the new man who is renewed in knowledge according to the image of Him who created him” (Col. 3:8-10).
+Do not lie to one another, since you have put off the old man with his deeds, and have put on the new man who is renewed in knowledge according to the image of Him who created him” (Colossians 3:8-10).
 Speaking so as to injure another is unfitting for those who profess to be Christ-like.
 “Let your speech always be with grace” (Col. 4:6).
 Good advice!!

 “But know this, that in the last days perilous times will come: For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of godliness but denying its power.
 And from such people turn away!”
-(2 Tim.
-3:1-5, NKJV).
+(2 Timothy 3:1-5, NKJV).
 Even more good advice!
 Yes, there are blasphemers of the brethren lurking about in the church.
 From such godless wretches we should turn away; they are not worthy of the sweet fellowship and blessed association of godly men and women!

 There are a great many things revealed to us within the pages of the inspired writings of both old and new covenants that men have typically blasphemed throughout the centuries.
 Indeed, one might very well ask, “What hasn’t been spoken against by godless men?”
-“For the name of God is blasphemed among the Gentiles because of you” (Rom.
-2:24).
+“For the name of God is blasphemed among the Gentiles because of you” (Romans 2:24).
 In 1 Kings 21:10 a plot is formed to have some worthless men bear false testimony that Naboth the Jezreelite “blasphemed God and the king.”
 One of the beasts of Revelation “opened his mouth in blasphemies against God, to blaspheme His name and His tabernacle” (Rev. 13:6).
-“Let as many bondservants as are under the yoke count their own masters worthy of all honor; so that the name of God and His doctrine may not be blasphemed” (1 Tim.
-6:1).
-As Jesus hung on the cross, “those who passed by blasphemed Him, wagging their heads” (Matt.
-27:39).
+“Let as many bondservants as are under the yoke count their own masters worthy of all honor; so that the name of God and His doctrine may not be blasphemed” (1 Timothy 6:1).
+As Jesus hung on the cross, “those who passed by blasphemed Him, wagging their heads” (Matthew 27:39).
 In Titus 2:5 Paul speaks of the Word of God being blasphemed.
 James speaks of some who “blaspheme the fair name” by which they have been called (James 2:7).
 As Paul and Silas preached Jesus to the Jews, some of them “resisted and blasphemed” (Acts 18:6).
 On another occasion, the Jews “began contradicting the things spoken by Paul, and were blaspheming” (Acts 13:45).
 And on and on we could go.

 ALL of these many blasphemies can be pardoned, however.
 None of them are beyond the scope of God’s divine forgiveness if one truly repents of them.
-Jesus Himself stated, “any sin and blasphemy shall be forgiven men” (Matt.
-12:31), and “all sins shall be forgiven the sons of men, and whatever blasphemies they utter” (Mark 3:28).
+Jesus Himself stated, “any sin and blasphemy shall be forgiven men” (Matthew 12:31), and “all sins shall be forgiven the sons of men, and whatever blasphemies they utter” (Mark 3:28).
 All, that is, except the blasphemy of the Holy Spirit.
 Those who speak against the Spirit never have forgiveness, either in this age or the next; it is an eternal sin.
 Why?!
 What is it that makes this act of blasphemy so much worse than all the others?
 Why is blasphemy against God and His Son Jesus subject to pardon, but NOT blasphemy against the Spirit?
 Why the distinction?
 This is a question that has puzzled and perplexed students of the Word for centuries!
 The answer is largely to be found in determining exactly what someone does in blaspheming the Spirit.
 In other words, what IS blasphemy of the Holy Spirit?
 How specifically is this evidenced in a person’s attitudes and actions?

 A clue to understanding this distinction is also to be found, in the view of many scholars (and I would concur), in the level of spiritual enlightenment one has been given and the degree of personal perception of and active, willing participation in these revealed eternal realities.
 Thus, the doctrine of “available light,” and one’s reception or rejection of such, plays a significant role, in my view (I would refer the reader to Issue #158 — Grace and the Caveman).
 For example, one may question or even “speak against” both God and Jesus as one encounters and considers their claims without committing the unpardonable sin.
 Jesus even says so!
-However, “in the case of those who have once been enlightened and have tasted of the heavenly gift and have been made partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, and then have fallen away, it is impossible to renew them again to repentance” (Heb.
-6:4-6).
+However, “in the case of those who have once been enlightened and have tasted of the heavenly gift and have been made partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, and then have fallen away, it is impossible to renew them again to repentance” (Hebrews 6:4-6).
 The Spirit enlightens.
 Those who blaspheme the Spirit who has enlightened them, therefore, are beyond any hope of redemption.
 But, more about this later.

 From the time of the early church “Fathers” there has been great diversity of opinion as to the exact nature of this sin and the identity of those who commit it.
 Some feel it can only be committed by non-believers, others that it can only be committed by believers, while some say both may commit it.
 Then there is argument as to exactly how one commits this sin.
 Even in the church today one will find very little agreement on this matter.
 Therefore, I am certainly not presumptuous enough to think that my meager contribution in this issue of Reflections is going to clarify the matter once and for all.
 I will simply attempt to present a few of the better known theories, and then suggest to the reader what seems to make the most sense to me.
 In the final analysis, it will only be my opinion, and should certainly be regarded as such, and nothing more.